Five things you can do to improve your heart health

 - Take a walk around the neighborhood!
 When the spring weather is finally here, get the whole family to join you on a walk around the neighborhood.
 It’s an easy way to fit exercise into your busy schedule while helping your loved ones make healthy choices.

 - Try a new workout video.
-While we’re still socially distancing (and the weather is still cold), try a new type of workout from home!
+While the weather is still cold, try a new type of workout from home!
 There are plenty of free videos that you can find based on your health level and abilities.

 We know there’s a lot going on in the world and in your world.
 Take a few minutes to practice your favorite hobby, try out a new self-care technique or just decompress.
 Your heart will thank you!

 If you need help coping with stress, we have counselors that work with your primary care physician who can help you get mentally healthy.
 Get to know them here.

 3. Stop smoking

 Stopping smoking is easier said than done.
 But quitting smoking helps your heart, decreases your risk of cancer and has so many other health benefits.
 Your primary care provider can help you work through this, too!